Leafwing-Studios/leafwing-input-manager/README.md

 A single action can be triggered by multiple inputs (or set directly by UI elements or gameplay logic), and a single input can result in multiple actions being triggered, which can be handled contextually.

-This library is designed to support both single-player and local multiplayer games!
+This library seamlessly supports both single-player and local multiplayer games!
 Simply add the `InputManagerBundle` to each controllable entity, and customize the `InputMap` and `AssociatedGamepad` values appropriately.

 ## Instructions